-Wüst wins 1,500 for 6th career Olympic gold, 12th medal
+Golden Wüst: Dutch star makes history with 6th Olympic title

 It was another Olympic disappointment for Brittany Bowe.
 The 33-year-old American again came up short in the quest for her first individual medal, fading badly at the end to finish 10th in 1:55.81.

 Wüst just keeps getting stronger.
-She’s now won 12 medals over her career, including six golds.
-That makes her the most decorated athlete in the history of speedskating, as well as her country’s most prolific Olympic medalist.
+Amazingly, she has medaled in the 1,500 — a race that requires the speed of a sprinter and the staying power of an endurance skater — at all five of her Olympics.

-Amazingly, Wüst has medaled in the 1,500 at the last five Olympics.
 She’s won the gold three times, to go along with a silver and a bronze.

 Wüst broke the previous Olympic mark of 1:53.51 set by Jorien ter Mors of the Netherlands at the 2014 Sochi Games.